It might be one of the most recognised buildings in the world but just how much do you know about the Sydney Opera House?

 Joining a guided tour is one of the best ways to learn more about how the Opera House was designed and built.

-There are two types of tours of the Opera House available.
+There are two main types of tours of the Opera House available.

-The “Essentials” tour – one hour tour that covers the main public areas of the building.
+The “Essentials” tour – This is the standard one hour tour that covers the main public areas of the building.

-The “Backstage” tour – 2 hours and includes the stage, orchestra pit, dressing rooms, backstage areas and green room.
+The “Backstage” tour – A 2-hour tour that goes beyond the public areas and includes the stage, orchestra pit, dressing rooms, backstage areas, the green room and a delicious breakfast.

-Read my tips on how to choose the best Opera House tour for you.
+Read my tips on how to choose the best Opera House tour for you for more help deciding.

 Sydney Opera House Trivia Quiz